mikealbinson/CustomLibraries/README.md

 #####I have written READMEs for the five main libraries I have written for this project.
 They can be found within their respective folders.

+(The five are mocks, OLEDResponses, TicketflyBLE, SDBeacon and Testing)

 See note below for information on Mod/Clone libraries.

 -----------------------------------------------------